taylornyquist/spontaneous-adventurer/README.md

 Each team member was assigned an element of the application.

-* Taylor handled the HTML layout, the CSS framework, and created the COVID function.
+* Taylor handled the HTML layout, the CSS framework and created the COVID function.
-* Tracey created the National Parks function and error display.
+* Tracey created the National Parks function, weather function and error display.
 * Sharee created the Ticketmaster function.
 * Rachel created the functions for local storage and persistent data.